bookshelfdave/riak-ocaml-client/README.md

 riak-ocaml-client is a Riak 1.2 Protobuffs-only client for OCaml 3.12.1.

 *This is a work in progress.
-I hope to have it finished up by early September 2012.
+I hope to have it finished up by RICON.
 Pull requests accepted!*

 ###Dependencies